STANDARD TERMS AND CONDITIONS FOR RESIDENTIAL ELECTRICITY CONTRACT

 • You must allow safe and unhindered access to your premises for the purposes of reading and maintaining the meters (where relevant).

-• Meter reading is carried out by SP Group in accordance to their meter reading schedule and they will estimate your usages if required in compliance with the Rules; and
+• Meter reading is conducted by SP Group in accordance with their meter reading schedule and they will estimate your usage if required in compliance with the Rules.

 • We will rely on such meter readings and such estimates as advised by SP Group as final and conclusive for billing purposes.